Skip to content

 You will control Muncher, moving him around the screen to collect all the pellets whilst avoiding being caught by the ghosts.

-Eat a power pellet to supercharge Muncher and allow him to eat the ghosts.
+Eat a power pellet to super charge Muncher and allow him to eat the ghosts.

 When fruit appears, munch them for a big bonus.